API Reference

 resBat()[source]

-Display the battery capacity investment results.
+Get the battery capacity investment results.

 Returns:

-• Installed Capacity (kW): Optimal capacity for each battery system
+Battery investment results with columns: - Installed Capacity (kW): Optimal capacity for each battery system - Bus: Bus number where battery is installed

 Raises:

-Exception: If solve() method has not been successfully executed
+Exception – If solve() method has not been successfully executed

->>> inv_sys = inosys("input_folder", ref_bus=0)
+inv_sys = inosys("input_folder", ref_bus=0)

->>> inv_sys.solve(invest=True)
+inv_sys.solve(invest=True)

 resConv()[source]

-Display the conventional generator capacity investment results.
+Get the conventional generator capacity investment results.

 Returns:

-• Installed Capacity (kW): Optimal capacity for each generator
+Conventional generator investment results with columns: - Installed Capacity (kW): Optimal capacity for each generator - Bus: Bus number where generator is installed

 Raises:

-Exception: If solve() method has not been successfully executed
+Exception – If solve() method has not been successfully executed

->>> inv_sys = inosys("input_folder", ref_bus=0)
+inv_sys = inosys("input_folder", ref_bus=0)

->>> inv_sys.solve(invest=True)
+inv_sys.solve(invest=True)

 resCost()[source]

-Display the objective cost results.
+Get the objective cost results.

 Returns: